jeremylongshore/intent-agent-model-jvp-base/000-docs/003-RA-ANLY-a2a-integration.md

     """
     Coordinate with a peer IAM1 agent in another domain via A2A Protocol.

-    Use this when you need information or assistance from another IAM1 regional manager.
+    Use this when you need information or assistance from another IAM JVP base.
     This is for PEER COORDINATION (not subordinate delegation).

     Args: